daronphang/programming-resources/system-design/concepts/load-balancers.md

 - Performance: Users experience faster, uninterrupted service
 - Scalability: Service providers experience less downtime and higher throughput
-- Balanced workload: Workload is distributed across nodes, instead of a single node performing a lot of work
+- Workload distribution: Workload is distributed/balanced across nodes, instead of a single node performing a lot of work
+- Redundancy: A failure in one node will route the request to another healthy node

+## Types

+### Layer 4

+Operate at the transport layer (OSI Layer 4) and make forwarding decisions based on IP address and TCP/UDP ports.

+### Layer 7

+Operate at the application layer (OSI Layer 7).

+### Global Server Load Balancing (GSLB)

+Distributes traffic across multiple geographical locations to improve redundancy and performance on a global scale.

+## Scaling

+- DNS round robin
+- Clustered LB configuration
+- GSLB
+- Active-passive load balancing
+- Anycast load balancing
+- Elastic load balancing

 ## Algorithms